The drama of The Chain kept alive on the big screen

 Mick Fleetwood and Stevie Nicks

-The Chain, included on Fleetwood Mac’s classic 1977 Rumours album, has retained that particular brand of culturally iconic for decades, but even so, it is safe to say that the recent years pushed the song to a much more immediate pop culture awareness.
+The Chain, included on Fleetwood Mac’s classic 1977 Rumours album, has retained that particular brand of culturally iconic for decades, though it is safe to say that the recent years pushed the song to a much more immediate pop culture awareness.

 Most notable recent appearances were probably in Guardians of the Galaxy Vol. 2 and I, Tonya.

 Both Guardians movies are known for their epic retro soundtracks, but the sequel channels a more creative way to make better use of the old hits.
-The Chain serves a point by emphasizing the discord between the group (read: Star-Lord and Gamora have a shouting fest over their undefined relationship but well before Star-Lord calls Rocket a jerk and skips to chill with his newly found dad to his home planet) as they split and go different ways:
+The Chain serves a point by emphasizing the discord between the group as they split and go their separate ways:

 I, Tonya is another recent major picture known for the use of 80s hits, but the production didn't have the smoothest of times acquiring the rights for many initial picks.
 The film’s music supervisor Susan Jacobs recalls: